 Four Wildcats Named to NFF Hampshire Honor Society

-Four members of the University of Kentucky football team – Colin Goodfellow, Will Levis, Chance Poore and Matt Ruffolo – were named to the 2023 National Football Foundation Hampshire Honor Society, announced by the NFF & College Hall of Fame.
+LEXINGTON, Ky. – Four members of the University of Kentucky football team – Abule Abadi-Fitzgerald, Luke Fortner, Zach Johnson and Josh Paschal – were named to the 2021 National Football Foundation Hampshire Honor Society, announced by the NFF & College Hall of Fame.

 The NFF Hampshire Honor Society is comprised of college football players from all divisions of the NCAA, NAIA and sprint football who each maintained a cumulative 3.2 GPA or better throughout their college careers.
-An elite group of 1,734 players from 328 schools qualified for membership in 2023, setting a record for the number of members in a single year during the program’s 17‐year history.
+An elite group of 1,559 players from 313 schools qualified for membership in the Society’s 16th year.

-Nominated by their respective schools, members of the NFF Hampshire Honor Society must be either:
+Nominated by their respective schools, members of the NFF Hampshire Honor Society must have:

-- Attained a minimum undergraduate cumulative GPA of 3.2 (4.0 scale); and
+Attained a minimum undergraduate cumulative GPA of 3.2 (4.0 scale);

 Follow @UKFootball on Twitter and Instagram, or like Kentucky Football on Facebook.